aregtech/areg-sdk/docs/HOWTO.md

 ## How to use multicast router

 Multicast Router (MCR) is a part of AREG SDK and it is used for inter-process communication (IPC).
-The multicast router and the applications must have configured [_router.init_](./.../framework/areg/resources/router.init) file located in _config_ subfolder of birnaries.
-Set the IP-address and the port number of multicast router to connect.
+The multicast router and the applications must have a configured [_router.init_](./.../framework/areg/resources/router.init) file located in the `./config` subfolder of binaries.
+Set the IP-address and the port number of the multicast router to connect.

 ```
 connection.address.tcpip    = 127.0.0.1	# the address of mcrouter host
 connection.port.tcpip       = 8181      # the connection port of mcrouter
 ```
-When start an application with _Public_ service(s), make sure that the **mcrouter** also has been started.
-The local services (multithreading communication) do not need multicast router.
+When starting an application with _Public_ service(s), make sure that the **mcrouter** is started.
+If your application uses only _Local_ services, it does not need the multicast router.